Umesh8878/candidbot/README.md

 - `openai.api.url`: The API endpoint for the OpenAI service.
 - Other configuration options for interview modes, paths to question files, and more.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - This application leverages the OpenAI GPT-3 model for automated candidate evaluation.
 - Special thanks to the developers and contributors who made this project possible.

 ## Contact
-For questions or inquiries about this application, please contact US.
+For questions or inquiries about this application, please contact us.

 ## Thank You!